peremunoz/Connways-Game-of-Life/readme.md

 `auto`: Automatic execution mode.
 It will run the game automatically until the user stops it or the game ends.

 `manual`: Manual execution mode.
-It will run the game step by step until the user stops it or the game ends.
+It will run the game step by step (pressing any key) until the user stops it or the game ends.

 And `random` refers to the initial state of the game.
 If it is present, the initial state will be random.
 Otherwise, it will be loaded from the initialState.txt file.

-You can quit the game at any time by pressing the X button on the window.
+You can quit the game at any time by pressing the X button of the window.

 ## Definition of the initial state